All Episodes

 And they're all talking about it now.

-And the odds are that some young whippersnapper is going to pop up between now and 2016.
+And the odds are that some young whippersnapper is going to pop up between now and 2016 that will move her off of center stage.

-But until that happens, everybody is now on board with Mrs. Clinton as the next Democrat nominee, and thus, the next president of the United States, which sets up the sound bites which are coming up next.
+But until that happens, everybody is now on board with Mrs. Clinton as the next Democrat nominee and thus the next President of the United States, which sets up the sound bites which are coming up next.

 Everybody's trying to make themselves look different, and in that situation, in that case, they think they're making themselves look better.